apurvaumredkar/Hand-drawn-Circuit-Component-Recognition/README.md

 A simple GUI has been developed using Tkinter and Pygame libraries for demonstration purposes.

+Paper drafted for this project has also been attached.

 NOTE: Make sure all the code files and dataset folders are in the same directory for a error-free execution.